 - Gatorland– Speaking of gators, this place has a zipline that flies you above alligators.
 Also, you can Meet a Gator and be a Trainor for the Day.
 In addition, kiddies can participate in Allie’s Barnyard Petting and Feeding.
 Then watch the Gator Jumparoo Show.
 Moreover, you can take the family on a Stompin’ Gator Off-road Adventure tour.
 We enjoyed this when my son was small.
 I remember the gift shop had the best homemade fudge.
 We actually stopped by on another visit to Orlando just to buy some fudge!

 - Wonderworks– Where else can you become a human lightning rod, experience an earthquake, or feel category 1 hurricane winds in a safe environment.
 When you finish that, lie on a bed of nails, play a giant piano, or go through astronaut training.
 Of course you will work up an appetite.
 So now its time to eat dinner at the Outta Control Magic Comedy Dinner Show which includes unlimited pizza, salad, beer, wine, soda and dessert.
 If you are looking for fun things to do in Orlando when it rains, this is a good option.
 The whole experience is indoors.

 Geared for Older Kids and Teens

 - Old Town– If you want old fashioned fun, look no further.
-Ride a rollercoaster, ferris wheel, or carousel to name a few.
+Ride a rollercoaster, Ferris wheel, or carousel to name a few.
 Then explore a haunted house.
 Next watch a magic show or play old time arcade games.
 If you plan to go on a Friday or Saturday afternoon you will experience classic car shows.
 When you get hungry, you have your choice of bars, restaurants, or grab n go.
 Also, Old Town provides many unique shops to browse.